makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 Each *Anonymizer* could take options to specify how it should work.

-All you need to do to configure Anonymization is map each column you want to offuscate with a specific anonymizer.
+All you need to do to configure Anonymization is map each column you want to anonymize with a specific anonymizer.

 ## Example